63 Can’t-Miss Things For Cruise Passengers to Do in Cozumel

 The International Pier has a staircase down to the water where you can swim right in front of the cruise ships.

 There’s a manmade beach at the pier where Carnival ships dock, but nowhere to swim.
 It’s the opposite at the Royal Caribbean pier (International Pier) nearby.
-There, you’ll find a spot where there isn’t a beach, but there is a spot where you can climb a ladder down into the water and go for a dip.
+There, you’ll find a spot where there isn’t a beach, but you can climb a ladder down into the water and go for a dip.
 The water is crystal clear, and you’ll find lots of others swimming… and taking selfies as they swim with the ships right in the background.

 4. Get a Family Photo in Front of the Ship